Jamal Edwards: Other

 In 2017, the National Portrait Gallery, London acquired a portrait of Edwards by photographer Simon Frederick for its permanent collection.

 In 2018, Edwards was announced as the first ambassador for Mercedes-Benz X-Class, through his ambassadorship Edwards launched his own YouTube series JE:SELF-BELIEF and JE:WHAT'S YOUR DRIVE.
 Edwards was keen to inspire other creatives and entrepreneurs through his vlogs, exploring the challenges and dreams of a true entrepreneur of the digital native era.
-The vlogs presented an unparalleled insight into Edwards's busy life, featuring artists, broadcasters, filmmakers, social influencers and more as he travelled around London and the UK showing off his pick-up truck.
+The vlogs presented insight into Edwards's busy life, featuring artists, broadcasters, filmmakers, social influencers and more as he travelled around London and the UK showing off his pick-up truck.

 In 2020, Edwards announced a partnership with the Department for Education, a three-part campaign encouraging young creatives to consider undertaking an apprenticeship.
 The partnership involved the grime MC P Money.

 In 2021, Jamal joined his mother, Brenda Edwards, on ITV's show Loose Women, where he shared "How He Built a Multi-million Pound Business & How His Mum Brenda Inspired Him".
 Edwards was also named as an ambassador for Google Pixel.

-Entrepreneurial, philanthropic and mentor work
+Business career, philanthropic and mentor work

 In 2014, Edwards helped launch the Queen's Young Leaders Programme with an image of Edwards, Prince William and Prince Harry captured by a Twitter mirror.

 Edwards also worked to raise awareness surrounding mental health.
 In March 2017, he made a documentary with The Guardian about male suicide, in which he spoke to his childhood friends who suffer with mental health problems.
 Later that year, Edwards continued his work and explored mental health in the music industry.

-Edwards was open about his own struggles, stating in an interview with Music Week: "Anxiety comes over me at the most random times.
+He was open about his own struggles, stating in an interview with Music Week: "Anxiety comes over me at the most random times.
 I wanted to create awareness.
 As much as music is my entry point, I feel a responsibility to talk about these other issues.
 I wanted to get people talking to each other and they have been, I'm happy."

 As well as his documentary work, Edwards collaborated with the mental health charity CALM, and wrote a column that discussed the issue for the online site The Book of Man.